EvanMPutnam/J-Search/README.md

 ## Features
 * Perform a regex content find for both file names and file line contents.
 * Specify, or browse to, a top-level folder destination.

-## ToDo
-* Copy path clipboard option
+* Copy paths of selected files to clipboard.
-* Open in file browser for selected-file.
+* Open file browser at selected file path.

 ## Example
 ![](images/JSearch.PNG)